 Special Epoxy Dye

-As already mentioned, there are paints on the market that have been specially developed for use with epoxy resin.
+As already mentioned, there are paints called Epoxy dye on the market that have been specially developed for use with epoxy resin.
 We have already discussed their advantages and the most well-known product on the market, ResinTint from ArtResin, in more detail above.

 Airbrush paint is also very well suited for use with resin.
 With this paint medium, however, you should make sure that the paint concentration contained in the product is sufficiently high.
 This is usually the case with higher quality paints.
 An airbrush color from the Schmincke company is Aero Color, which is very well proven for working with resin.

-Due to the fact that ink has an extremely high pigmentation and concentration, this colour medium is very productive.
-Just a few drops are sufficient to colour synthetic resin.
-This applies both to alcoholic inks and to those based on water as a solvent.
+Due to the fact that ink has an extremely high pigmentation and concentration, this color medium is very productive.
+Just a few drops are sufficient to color synthetic resin.
+This applies both to alcohol inks and to those based on water as a solvent.

-A disadvantage of ink as a colour medium is, however, that it is not particularly light-resistant.
+A disadvantage of ink as a color medium is, however, that it is not particularly light-resistant.
 Therefore it is rather unsuitable for workpieces that are frequently exposed to UV light.